AndreyGermanov/smart_shape/docs/API.md

 ### new ResizeBox()
 Class represents a special type of shape, that shows the rectangle with markers on it corners, used to resize it.
 [See demo](https://code.germanov.dev/smart_shape/tests/prod/resize_box.html).
-Mostly used to resize [SmartShape](#SmartShape) object, but also can be used as a separate shape for tasks like resizing objects on a web page or select rectangular regions.
+Mostly used to resize [SmartShape](#SmartShape) object, but also can be used as an independent shape for tasks like resizing objects on a web page or select rectangular regions.

 <a name="ResizeBox+left"></a>